If you run a small business online you are always looking for new ideas on how to pick up more traffic and more targeted

 A great way that I have managed to get extra work and clients is by performing a quick free audit on their site.

-I am a website usability testing expert with over 5 years experience testing some of the biggest websites, a lot of them pay large sums for average users to conduct a usability tests to see how their users will react to new designs and features etc.
+I am a website design and usability testing expert with over five years experience testing some of the biggest websites, a lot of them pay large sums for average users to conduct usability tests to see how their users will react to new designs and features, etc.

 If I come across a website that I feel is confusing or poorly designed I record a quick 2-3 minute screencast and send them the video in a link via email.